StadiumDB.com: Stadium of the Year

 At the beginning of each year, the website conducts the Stadium of the Year poll, the aim of which is to determine, through a public vote, the best football venue commissioned in the year preceding the competition, in the opinion of its readers.

 The competition is an open, online vote in which readers of the website can participate by awarding points to five stadiums of their choice (scores of 5, 4, 3, 2 and 1).
 The award ranks among the most prestigious honours in sports architecture and is also the largest public vote of its kind in the world.
 In the record-breaking 2014 edition, nearly 100,000 votes were submitted.

 In the 2014–2020 editions, in addition to the public poll, a Jury Vote was also organised separately.
 Architects specialising in stadium design were invited to join the panel of Juries.

 The competition was first held in 2011 on the Polish language website Stadiony.net.
 Since the 3rd edition, following the creation of StadiumDB.com, the contest has been organised jointly in both language versions.
+Since the 2024 edition, the contest will also be organised on the newly launched EstadiosDB.com site, edited in Spanish.